How much it costs to remortgage in the UK

 The best time to find a remortgage deal is usually when the tie-in period on your existing deal ends.

-Once the tie-in period ends, your lender will switch you onto their standard variable rate.
+Once the tie-in period ends, your lender will switch you onto its standard variable rate.
 This is almost always higher.
-But if you remortgage before the end of your introductory deal, you’re likely to be hit with heavy early repayment charges.
+But if you remortgage before the end of your introductory deal, you’re likely to have to pay ERCs.

 However, you can still time it to move immediately once your existing deal ends.
 You don’t need to wait until the end of your deal to find a new mortgage.
 When a lender makes an offer, it’s usually valid for around three to six months.
 This way, you can set up a new deal ready to kick in once your tie-in period ends.
 To find out more, check out our guide on the best time to remortgage.